 Creating a website for China.
 What everyone should know.

 The Chinese digital world has evolved in tandem yet greatly independently from elsewhere.
 Many people think that Chinese Internet is simply a limited version of Internet elsewhere, but actually, when considering how to create a website for China, it is less about removing blocked elements, and more about harnessing the power of what the unique Chinese digital ecosystem can offer to you when you build a Chinese website.
-That being said, Internet in China is much more regulated and monitored.
-Outside of China, it is virtually possible to publish any website, at any time, but in China this is not the case; it requires preparation to create a website for China.
+In this interview we discuss the following components of creating a website for China:

-Can you talk a little about social media in China?
+Can you talk a little about social media in China and how it is used for website user registration and login?

 My suggestion, when working on the plan of how to build a website for China, first start with the understanding that arguably the most popular social platform, WeChat, is used for communication both among friends and work related.
 Everyday messaging, large file sharing, video conferencing, discussion groups, paying bills, ordering a cab and food delivery...just to name a few features... all take place within WeChat.